-Toni Collette was born in Sydney, Australia, on November 1, 1972.
-As a child, she played the lead role in a musical celebrating the Australian bicentennial.
+As a child, actress Toni Collette played the lead role in a musical celebrating the Australian bicentennial.
 Colette's feature film career includes memorable roles in Muriel's Wedding, The Sixth Sense and Little Miss Sunshine.
-She also starred in the television series United States of Tara for which she won an Emmy and a Golden Globe.
-Colette is married to Dave Galafassi and the couple has two children.
+She also starred in the television series United States of Tara, for which she won an Emmy and a Golden Globe.

 Early Life and Career